 Yorkshire in Cattaraugus County, New York — The American Northeast (Mid-Atlantic)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 2, 2015, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 206 times since then and 17 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on August 2, 2015, by Anton Schwarzmueller of Wilson, New York.
+This page was last revised on November 19, 2017.
+It was originally submitted on August 4, 2015, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 336 times since then and 13 times this year.
+Photos: 1, 2, 3. submitted on August 4, 2015, by Anton Schwarzmueller of Wilson, New York.